RenderKit/embree/doc/src/api/rtcCommitSceneWithQueue.md

 SYCL queue and is blocking, i.e. the function returns after all memory transfers are completed.

-The application is reponsible for synchronization when using `rtcCommitSceneWithQueue` by either calling `wait()` on the `queue` or use the optional `event` argument to receive a copy of the sycl::event associated with the last memcpy command that was submitted to the queue.
-The argument `event` can also be a null pointer in which case the argument will be ingnored internally.
+The application is responsible for synchronization when using `rtcCommitSceneWithQueue` by either calling `wait()` on the `queue` or use the optional `event` argument to receive a copy of the sycl::event associated with the last memcpy command that was submitted to the queue.
+The argument `event` can also be a null pointer in which case the argument will be ignored internally.

 A SYCL kernel calling rtcTraversableIntersect or rtcTraversableOccluded using a RTCTraversable associated with the RTCScene `scene` has a dependency on